 Wacom Intuos Graphics Drawing Tablet Small (CTL4100)

-Wacom is considered the industry standard for drawing tablets, so if your heart is set on a Wacom, but you don't want to spend a lot of money, take a look at the CTL4100 Intuos Graphics Drawing Tablet.
+Wacom is considered the industry standard for drawing tablets, so if your heart is set on a Wacom but you want to save money, check out the CTL4100 Intuos Graphics Drawing Tablet.

-You will lose a lot of functionality if you choose the name brand budget model.
+You will lose a lot of functionality if you choose the name-brand budget model.
 This tablet only has half the levels of pressure sensitivity as the Huion Inspiroy, with only 4096 compared to 8192.
 It only has four customizable express keys compared to 6 with the Inspiroy.
+However, it is $10 cheaper, retailing at only $39.99, making it the most affordable pen tablet on the market

-The active areas of both tablets are the same, and they are similar in weight, so both are easily transportable.
+The active areas of both tablets are the same and similar in weight, so both are easily transportable.

 It's compatible with Windows 7 and above, Mac OS X10.10 and above, Chromebook, and some Android devices.
-It has a USB-A connector, but keep in mind that some devices may require USB-3 or other adapters.
+It has a USB-A connector, but remember that some devices may require USB-3 or other adapters.

 The Cheapest Drawing Tablets with Screens